Learn-Programming-CliffHouse/Python-101/Lab 3.md

 Total Points: 10

-- Criteria 1 - 1 point
-- Criteria 2 - 1 point
-- Criteria 3 - 1 point
-- Criteria 4 - 1 point
-- Criteria 5 - 2 points
+- Left thorough comments explaining what the code is doing - 2 points (1/2 credit for leaving comments in only a few places)
-- Criteria 6 - 2 points
+- Completed Challenge 1 - 4 points
-- Criteria 7 - 2 points
+- Completed Challenge 2 - 4 points